-- 1. Use the single-particle method. - 2.
-Study ionization cooling without rf acceleration.
+1. Use the single-particle method.

+- 2. Study ionization cooling without rf acceleration.
 The cooling apparatus is simply an absorber in this case.
-This corresponds to the minicooling stage of a Neutrino Factory source [5, 12]. - 3.
+This corresponds to the minicooling stage of a neutrino factory source [8, 17]. - 3.
 Surround the absorber with low-pressure gas tracking and Čerenkov particle ID. - 4.
-Place the tracking devices and the absorber inside a single existing solenoid, such as the LASS magnet [13].
+Place the tracking devices and the absorber inside a single existing solenoid, such as the TRIUMF E614 magnet [20], or the LASS magnet [21].
 A sketch of this is given in Fig. 1.
 This permits investigation of the theoretical minimum of emittance cooling that depends on the strength of the beam confining apparatus.
-A reasonable study of longitudinal emittance growth due to straggling will be possible as well.
+A resonable study of longitudinal emittance growth due to straggling will be possible as well.